hallgaeuer/azerothcore-wotlk/README.md

 Health and Damage values were readjusted for all raids Specific values can be seen in the mod_quickbalance_* tables.

-The 25man version of raids can be seen as "challenge modes".
+The 25man versions of raids are planned to be more challenging modes.

 Currently done: